Rudy Moise: Honors

 In October 1991, Moise was honored among "Dade County's Top 10 Black Businesses" by the Miami Dade Chamber of Commerce.
 In 1994, he won the Up and Comers Award by Price Waterhouse, and "Man of the Year" by the New Miami Group Inc. in May.
 In 1997, he was awarded "Black Business of the Year" by the Greater Miami Chamber of Commerce, and was the winner of the "Entrepreneurial Excellence Award" by the Jim Moran Institute for Global Entrepreneurship in 1998.
 Moise was awarded the "Bill Colson Award" in 1994–1995 and the "Black Business of the Year Award" by the Greater Miami Chamber of Commerce and the "Community Leadership Award" in 2004.
 In 2005, he was among the five finalists for "Best Physician of the Year Award" in South Florida by The Business Journal.

 Moise has won the Pinnacle Award by ICABA for achievement and excellence.
 He is the past recipient of the Silver Medallion MCCJ Humanitarian of the Year Award, the American Diabetes Association Father of the Year Award and the 2012 Dorothy Shula Outstanding Volunteerism Award from the United Way of Miami Dade County.
 In 2017, he was honored the Humanitarian Award by Catwalk for Charity.

 In June 1988, Moise was among 28 bachelors featured by Ebony magazine.

+In July 2023, Moise was awarded with the Joseph R. Biden Presidential Lifetime Achievement Award for his community outreach and volunteerism.